 Because the mouths face in a downward direction, they eat from the bottom of the seafloor.

 Small hooks baited with live shrimp, small crabs, or squid is excellent.
+A large hook lowers the percentage of hookups and increases the chances of the bait being stolen.

 When comparing the size of croaker vs spot, you will notice that the croaker is considerably larger.
 The average-sized fish will measure twelve to fourteen inches and weigh up to two pounds.
 One common way to identify them is by locating the barbells located under the chin.
 Three to five barbells can be counted.
 The body will have brown vertical stripes and a line running from the head back to the tail.
 Older fish are more pink looking while juveniles are often silver.
 They are sometimes confused with whiting fish.
 However, whiting fish does have distinct differences.